densmirnov/mcp-redmine/README.md

 docker --version
 ```

-Copy `.env.example` to `.env` and set your Redmine credentials (and optionally the port and request instructions):
+Copy `.env.example` to `.env` and set your Redmine credentials (and optionally the port, log level and request instructions):

 ```bash
 cp .env.example .env